arbor-sim/arbor/doc/tutorial/single_cell_model.rst

 ----------------------------------------------------

 Once the cell description has been built, the next step is to build and run the simulation.
-Arbor can simulate networks with multiple cells using a :ref:`recipe <modelrecipe>` to describe all parts of the model: components including the cells, connections and gap junctions.
-For single cell models, Arbor provides a shortcut for building a model requiring the user to provide a recipe.
-The :class:`arbor.single_cell_model<arbor.single_cell_model>` helper that wraps a cell description and creates a recipe under the hood, providing an interface for recording outputs and running the simulation more easily.
+Arbor provides an interface for constructing single cell models with the :class:`arbor.single_cell_model<arbor.single_cell_model>` helper that creates a model from a cell description, with an interface for recording outputs and running the simulation.

 .. code-block:: python